eda-ricercatore/gulyas-scripts/notes/reviews/Hennessy2018a.md

 ##	Chapter 10, Legacy: What You Leave Behind

-"The great use of a life is to spend it for something that outlasts it." \- [Attributed to William James](https://quoteinvestigator.com/tag/henry-james/) \cite[\S10 Legacy: What You Leave Behind, pp. 138]{Hennessy2018a}.
+"The great use of a life is to spend it for something that outlasts it." \- [Attributed to William James](https://quoteinvestigator.com/tag/henry-james/) \cite[\S10 Legacy: What You Leave Behind, pp. 139]{Hennessy2018a}.
 Also, see https://quoteinvestigator.com/2012/11/28/great-life/ and https://quoteinvestigator.com/category/william-james/.

 Notes from this chapter:
-+
++ "I never thought in terms of legacy, neither during my sixteen years as president nor in my earlier leadership roles.
+Instead, I thought about leadering authentically and ethically, to build trust with the Stanford community so that together we could improve Stanford in ways that would last far beyond my leadership" \cite[\S10 Legacy: What You Leave Behind, pp. 139]{Hennessy2018a}.
++ "To achieve this collective goal, we needed to emphasize and invest in the right initiatives.
+Hence, we focused on building the endowment for financial aid, so future generations would have access to more financial assistance.
+Similarly, in choosing where to expand our multidisciplinary efforts, we targeted areas - such as environmental sustainability, international affairs, and human health - in which we expected major challenges not just in the next decade but fifty years in the future" \cite[\S10 Legacy: What You Leave Behind, pp. 139]{Hennessy2018a}.
++ If I am more concerned about "shepherding my reputation and avoiding risks, I would have missed" [opportunities to create start-ups or become a provost at a research university].
+I would have been "worry"

-\cite[\S10 Legacy: What You Leave Behind, pp. 138]{Hennessy2018a}.
+\cite[\S10 Legacy: What You Leave Behind, pp. 139]{Hennessy2018a}.